 The Group has embarked into a joint venture project with DBKL to develop 7 units of 3 storey shop office and 266 units of service apartment, being the final phase of development in Metro Prima.

-As for the development of 7 units of 3 storey shop office, construction works has commenced.
+The development of 7 units of 3 storey shop office was completed during the year.